apollographql/apollo-server/docs/source/best-practices/authentication.md

 ## Authenticating users

 All of the approaches require that users be authenticated with the server.
 If you system already has login method setup to authenticate users and provide credentials that can be used in subsequent requests, you can use this same system to authenticate GraphQL requests.
-With that said, if you are creating a new infrastructure for user authentication, you can follow the existing best practice to authenticate users for REST endpoints, treating your /grpahql endpoint as a rest endpoint.
+With that said, if you are creating a new infrastructure for user authentication, you can follow the existing best practice to authenticate users for REST endpoints, treating your /graphql endpoint as a rest endpoint.
 For a full example of authentication, follow [this example](), which uses passport.js.

 ## Whole Query Authentication

 Whole query authentication is useful for GraphQL endpoints that require known users and allow access to all fields inside of a GraphQL endpoint.
 This approach is useful for internal applications, which are used by a group that is known and generally trusted.
 Additionally it's common to have separate GraphQL services for different features or products that entirely available to users, meaning if a user is authenticated, they are authorized to access all the data.
-Since whole query authentication does not need to be aware of the GraphQL layer, your server can add a middleware in front of the GrpahQL layer to ensure authentication.
+Since whole query authentication does not need to be aware of the GraphQL layer, your server can add a middleware in front of the GraphQL layer to ensure authentication.
 With the authentication example, the implementation of whole query caching would appear as follows:

 ```js
 //authenticate all routes